fanout/js-serve-grip/README.md

 Import the `serveGrip` function from `@fanoutio/serve-grip/hono` instantiate the middleware.
 Then install it before your routes.

+Specifying the configuration object for `serveGrip` can be done in a callback.
+This is useful for environments such as Fastly Compute, where configuration may not be available until request processing.

 Additionally, import the `Env` type and use it when instantiating `Hono`.
 This enables type checking for the `c.var.grip` context variable.